Skip to Content

 image of hiking in Geiranger with toddlers

-For even more ideas visit this post for some of the best hikes around the world with kids and I’ve listed more of our favorite hikes with kids at the end of this post.
+For even more ideas visit this post for some of the best hikes around the world with kids.

 3. Get a good hiking carrier for toddlers and babies

-If you are just starting out hiking with a baby or toddler, get a good hiking carrier that’s comfortable for long stretches of time.
+If you are just starting out hiking with a toddler (or even a baby), get a good hiking carrier that’s comfortable for long stretches of time.

 We loved our Deuter Kid Comfort hiking backpack to carry our kids as babies and toddlers.
 In fact, we liked the Deuter so much we bought one for each kid.
 This quality hiking carrier is adjustable to either parent and has plenty of space for a hydration bladder, hiking snacks, diapers, etc.